cython/cython/src/tutorial/profiling_tutorial.rst

 We gained 1.8 seconds.
 Not too shabby.
 Comparing the output to the previous, we see that recip_square function got faster while the approx_pi function has not changed a lot.
-Let's concentrate on the approx_pi function a bit more.
+Let's concentrate on the recip_square function a bit more.
 First note, that this function is not to be called from code outside of our module;
 so it would be wise to turn it into a cdef to reduce call overhead.
 We should also get rid of the power operator: it is turned into a pow(i,2) function call by